qutip/qutip/doc/guide/guide-bloch.rst

 Introduction
 ============

-When studying the dynamics of a two-level system, it is often convent to visualize the state of the system by plotting the state-vector or density matrix on the Bloch sphere.
+When studying the dynamics of a two-level system, it is often convenient to visualize the state of the system by plotting the state-vector or density matrix on the Bloch sphere.
 In QuTiP, we have created two different classes to allow for easy creation and manipulation of data sets, both vectors and data points, on the Bloch sphere.
 The :class:`qutip.Bloch` class, uses Matplotlib to render the Bloch sphere, where as :class:`qutip.Bloch3d` uses the Mayavi rendering engine to generate a more faithful 3D reconstruction of the Bloch sphere.

 .. _bloch-class: